-- No more than 180 combined days of leaves of absence are permitted in a 12-month period. - > The 12-month period referenced in these provisions starts on the first day of the first leave.
+- > No more than 180 combined days of leaves of absence are permitted in a 12-month period. - > The 12-month period referenced in these provisions starts on the first day of the first leave.

 A student's request for a leave of absence must be submitted in writing within two weeks of the term start date and state the reason for which it is being requested.
 Such request must be submitted in writing to the Registrar's Office and approved by the dean of academics to be considered an official leave of absence.
 Acceptable reasons for a leave of absence may be but are not limited to medical conditions, death in the family, or other emergencies.
 The period of the leave of absence may not begin until the school approves a written and signed request by the student for an approved leave of absence.
+The approval will include the new expected graduation date (if applicable).
 The return date of a leave of absence is the start date of the next scheduled term.